Peter J. Cutino: Coaching

-The Cutino presence at Cal water polo matches was both showmanship and strategy.
-Known for his passion, he would pace the edge of the pool, shouting and a congratulating, and constantly working the officials.
-His athletes learned quickly about his training system.
-"He taught us that anything worth accomplishing would not come without discomfort," recalls Kirk Everist, who played for Cutino at Cal and is now the head coach there.
-"And he was always there to administer the discomfort."
+The Cutino presence at Cal water polo matches reflected both serious strategy and show.
+A passionate manager of his team, he would circle the pool, congratulating players, and continuously prompting the officials, while checking their calls.
+Capable of administering a tight reign, Kirk Everist said of his training techniques, that "He taught us that anything worth accomplishing would not come without discomfort".
+Everist, an Olympian, was coached by Cutino at Cal and became a coach there.
+According to Everist, "he was always there to administer the discomfort."

-Cutino served as head coach of the US National Team (1972–76), the US Olympic Team (1976), and the US team at the World University Games in Yugoslavia (1987).
-He was elected to the FINA Technical Water Polo Committee, the international governing body of the sport, as well as leadership roles in the NCAA and USA Water Polo.
+In addition to coaching at Cal, Cutino served as head coach of the US National Team (1972–76), the US Olympic Team (1976), and the US team at the World University Games in Yugoslavia (1987).
+He was elected to the FINA Technical Water Polo Committee, the sport's governing presence, as well as holding significant leadership roles in both USA Water Polo and the NCAA.

+Post-Berkeley coaching

-After retiring as Cal head coach in 1989, Cutino continued to conduct clinics and coached Olympic Club teams.
+After retiring as Cal head coach in 1989, he coached at the Diablo Valley Water Polo Club, and the Olympic Club in San Francisco.
+For a period, after moving back to the Monterey area, he worked as a Director of the Monterey's Sports Center in downtown Monterey, a large club worth an estimated 15 million dollars with pools, weights, and cardiovascular equipment.
+He continued to conduct clinics and coached Olympic Club teams.
 He participated at the 2000 Olympics in Sydney, Australia, as a water polo official and served as chairman of the Men's International Olympic Committee.
-His special interest was advocating for construction of pools suitable for water polo and swimming training and competition.
-To recognize his role promoting and raising funds for Cal Aquatics, the Peter J. Cutino Scholarship Fund was established in 2003 to provide financial support to qualified UC Berkeley athletes.
+He took a strong interest in aiding in the construction of pools suitable for water polo and swim training competition.
+To recognize his efforts in securing donations to the U. Cal Aquatic program, in 2003 the Peter J. Cutino Scholarship Fund was created to give financial support to UC Berkeley athletes who met the requirements of the award.

+Cutino died at his home on Monterey Avenue in Monterey on September 19, 2004 in greater Monterey, with services held September 24 at the Monterey Peninsula College Amphitheatre.
+He was buried at San Carlos Cemetery in Monterey and was survived by his wife Louise Donato Cutino and three children.
+Cutino's son Peter J. Cutino Jr. was twice an All-American at UC Berkeley.
+Peter Cutino Jr. helped lead Berkeley to the NCAA National Championship, was a 1983 NCAA Collegiate Player of the Year, and an NCAA Tournament Most Valuable Player.